Welcome to Building Lives

 We currently have Building Lives Academies in these areas, with these partners:

-We are opening a further 3 Academies in 2013 in:
+We are opening a further six Academies in 2014 including:

 Southwark – Peabody Trust